St. Peter, Wisconsin

 St. Peter, Wisconsin is an unincorporated census-designated place in the Town of Taycheedah in Fond du Lac County, Wisconsin.
 It is located approximately 2 mi northeast of Peebles and 1 mi south of Silica.
 It was located on Wisconsin Highway 149 before the highway was decommissioned and turned over to county control as County Highway WH.
-As of the 2010 census, its population is 1,489.
+As of the 2020 census, its population is 1,642, up from 1,489 at the 2010 census.

 Holyland

 St. Peter is in an area of eastern Fond du Lac County, Wisconsin, and adjacent Calumet County known as "The Holyland", so called because of the large number of villages settled by German immigrants and built around Catholic churches, including St. Anna, St. Cloud, Marytown, Mount Calvary, Johnsburg, Calvary, Brothertown and Jericho.